-She is the founder and President of the Angeles Arrien Foundation for Cross-Cultural Education and Research, and has been a Fellow at the Institute of Noetic Sciences.
-Dr. Arrien’s research and teaching have focused on values and beliefs shared by humanity cross-culturally, and on the integration and application of multi-cultural wisdoms in contemporary settings.
-She teaches universal components of leadership skills, communication, health care, and education.
-Her work reveals how indigenous wisdoms are relevant in our families, professional lives, and our relationship with the Earth.
+She was the Founder and President of the Angeles Arrien Foundation for Cross-Cultural Education and Research, and has been a Fellow at the Institute of Noetic Sciences.
+Dr. Arrien’s research and teaching focused on values and beliefs shared by humanity cross-culturally, and on the integration and application of multi-cultural wisdoms in contemporary settings.
+She taught universal components of leadership skills, communication, health care, and education.
+Her work revealed how indigenous wisdoms are relevant in our families, professional lives, and our relationship with the Earth.

 She is the author of seven books that have been translated into fifteen languages, including: The Four-Fold Way™: Walking the Paths of the Warrior, Teacher, Healer and Visionary, (published by HarperCollins, San Francisco); Signs of Life: The Five Universal Shapes and How to Use Them, winner of the 1993 Benjamin Franklin Award; and The Second Half of Life: Opening the Eight Gates of Wisdom, winner of the 2007 Nautilus Award for best book in the category of Ageing.
 Her latest book, Living in Gratitude: A Journey That Will Change Your Life was released in the fall of 2011.
 In addition, she has written numerous articles and teaching modules on a variety of topics and has received three honorary doctorates in honor of her work in philosophy, transpersonal psychology, religion and spirituality.